 Frequently asked questions (FAQs)

-We are not able to successfully download/install Certiport updates (Console 8).
+We are not able to successfully download/install Certiport updates (Compass for Windows).

 This issue can be caused by a number of things, but the biggest reasons for the failure stem from packet filtering, causing a timeout.
 This can be from any of the following:

 - An antivirus/firewall program or appliance that deletes the file due to being detected as a false positive.
 This will manifest itself in either the AV program presenting a dialog box about the file in question or if the AV is set to a silent removal, the file will be missing from the SoftwareUpdate folder and the AV log will report a quarantine status.
 Updates will report a successful download, but fail during the actual installation of the updates.